Home

 Pictured is the Seminario Conciliar in Santiago de Compostela, where Ramón began his path to priesthood.

 In spite of this revolutionary new invention, Ramón was no Thomas Edison.
 It seems as though the calculator was his only noteworthy invention.
 After spending a few years in New York City, Ramón traveled back home to Spain in 1879 only to find his hometown or Curantes much the same as he left it, with little progress having been made.
 It was this disappointment that caused him to leave Spain for New York City once more just two years later.
 A year into his return to the big city Ramón had created his own publication, The Polyglottis.
 Ramón stayed in the city until 1895 when his disapproval of the United States’ actions in Cuba and the Philippines caused him to leave for Guatemala.
-It was in Guatemala Ramón wrote his books La Defensa De España and La Cuestión De Cuba.
+It was in Guatemala that Ramón wrote his books La Defensa De España and La Cuestión De Cuba.
 In addition to these books, Verea began another Spanish publication called El Progreso in 1898 where he advocated for scientific advancements and technical innovations.

 What did Ramon Verea Do?